Cleveland Orchestra discography: Discography

 The discography below is not comprehensive, but rather representative.
 The listing only contains Compact Disc releases and does not contain 78rpm, LP, Cassette, or 8-track tape releases.
 In addition to recordings issued on major labels, it includes limited edition releases on the orchestra's private label.
 The Cleveland Orchestra's complete discography up to 2000 can be found in Donald Rosenberg's book, The Cleveland Orchestra Story – Second to None.

-Guest appearances

-The Cleveland Orchestra was heard on the Michael Jackson album Dangerous in the song "Will You Be There", which was used as the theme song to the film Free Willy.